frantsao/frantsao-pg_templatemyconf/README.md

 # pg_templatemyconf
-## Converting default PostgreSQL configurations in Ansible Templates
+## Converting default PostgreSQL configurations in Ansible templates

 ### What?
 This is a dirty [Perl](https://www.perl.org/) script that takes a [PostgreSQL](https://www.postgresql.org/) and  generates a postgresql.conf jinja2 template and a defaults vars YAML file.
 The idea is to use these files in [Ansible](https://github.com/ansible/ansible) roles and playbooks.